Skip to content

 • pgdata – PostgreSQL data

 • backend_data – mounted at /app/data (DATA_DIR): recorded call audio, locally downloaded ASR model weights, and the credentials master key.
-Back this volume up if recordings matter to you.
+Back this volume up if recordings matter to you; losing DATA_DIR/master.key makes the stored provider credentials unreadable.

 The backend service also bind-mounts ./backend/app into the container and starts uvicorn with reload by default (BACKEND_RELOAD=true), so code edits apply without rebuilding – a development convenience to disable for production-like deployments.